lecenca/study/c++/pqsort/readme.md

 This is a crude implemention of  parallel version quick sort.
 It is my first parallel program and  just use to feel parallel programing.
-Don't use it in your project, it is thoughtless and even I can't plgae it's correctness.
+Don't use it in your project, it is thoughtless and even I can't pledge it's correctness.